fortunejs/fortune-json-api/README.md

 The `options` object is as follows:

 - `prefix`: hyperlink prefix, without leading or trailing slashes.
 Default: `""` (empty string).
 - `inflectType`: pluralize and dasherize the record type name in the URI.
+Can be Boolean to enable/disable all inflections or an object specifying each type in specific with unreferenced types set to default, ex: `{ faculty: false }`.
 Default: `true`.
 - `inflectKeys`: camelize the field names per record.
 Default: `true`.
 - `maxLimit`: maximum number of records to show per page.
 Default: `1000`.
 - `includeLimit`: maximum depth of fields per include.
 Default: `3`.